cem-cagatay/Non-Invasive_Blood_Glucose_Estimation_Using_GSR/README.md

 # KUlucoseTrack

 A wearable, non-invasive blood glucose monitoring system using Galvanic Skin Response (GSR) and a Flutter mobile app for real-time tracking and notifications.
+**This project was completed as the senior design project for the ELEC 491 course at Koç University.**

 ---